vdesabou/kafka-docker-playground/docs/how-to-use.md

 The only 2 exceptions are:

-* replicator which is using same version as CP
+* replicator which is using same version as CP (but you can force a version using `REPLICATOR_TAG` environment variable)
 * JDBC which is using same version as CP (but only for CP version lower than 6.x)

 Each latest version used is specified on the [Connectors list](https://kafka-docker-playground.io/#/content?id=connectors).